 Then enter dnscrypt.ca options.
 Using Server #1 values in this image:

 The settings required for both servers can be found on the main page.

-If you have a bunch of devices on your home network it might be better to setup a single DNSCrypt'ed resolver for all of them.
-A very small PC (or even a SBC like a Whatever Pi) can easily use dnscrpyt-proxy to handle the DNS requests for all your home devices.
-Just set up the proxy application to listen on your LAN address instead of 127.0.0.1 and then setup your DHCP server point clients to it as their DNS server.
+If you have a bunch of devices on your home network it might be better to setup a single device to do name resolution for all of them.
+A very small PC (or even a SBC like a Whatever Pi) can easily use dnsproxy or dnscrpyt-proxy to handle the DNS requests for all your home devices.
+Just set up the proxy application to listen on your LAN address instead of 127.0.0.1 and setup your DHCP server point clients to it as their DNS server.